AndrewLivingston/mr-http-service/README.md

 The fact that this code compiles is not that important since it does nothing interesting.
-But the `ANCILLARY STUB` sections do show what types might satisfy some of Mat's slide code, and in addition it makes the somewhat disconnected and incompatible slide code consistent.
+But the `ANCILLARY STUB` sections do show what types might satisfy some of Mat's slide code, and in addition it makes the occasionally inconsistent slide code consistent.

 ## ToC/Timecodes